Lisa Niemi: Early life

-Lisa Anne Haapaniemi was born in Houston, Texas, the only daughter of six children born to Edmond, a Red Cross worker, and Karin Haapaniemi, a registered nurse.
+Lisa Anne Haapaniemi was born in Houston, Texas, the only daughter of six children born to the Finnish American family of Edmond Melvin Haapaniemi, a Red Cross worker, and Edna Karin Haapaniemi (née Hyttinen), a registered nurse.
 Niemi has said her father and her mother's professions were her inspiration and encouragement.
-She is of Finnish ancestry.
 She graduated from the Houston Ballet Dance Company in 1974.
-She shortened her surname from Haapaniemi to Niemi in 1977 for her theatre stage name.
-The Finnish family name translates to "Aspen peninsula".
+She shortened her surname from Haapaniemi (meaning in English "Aspen Cape") to Niemi ("Cape") in 1977 for her theatre stage name.

 Career

-In the 1970s, Niemi and her husband pursued dance careers in New York City.
+In the 1970s, Niemi and her husband Patrick pursued dance careers in New York City.